 SARA

 There are small groups of Jews, Hindus, and Christians.
 For example, in 1949 and 1950, about fifty thousand Yemeni Jews left for Israel.
-In 1998, migration and a high infant mortality rate limited the annual growth rate.
+In 1998, migration and high infant mortality limited the annual growth rate.
 The birth rate is high, and almost half the population is under fifteen.

 Culture